gcfrxbots/rxbot/README.md

 ## FAQ/Troubleshooting

+If you wish, you can join the [Rxbots Discord](https://discord.gg/8FRQBJy) for help with the bot.
+Use the **#bot-support** channel to ask questions, report bugs, or suggest new features.

 **Q:** My bot crashes on startup!
 **A:** Your dependencies aren't working.
 Open command prompt as administrator, and manually type in each line from **requirements.txt**.
 If it says pip is not recognized as a command, reinstall Python 2.7.9.
 If it says something else, report it to us as a bug.